Music of Vancouver: 1970s

 Such superstars as the Beatles (who first played in Vancouver in 1964), the Rolling Stones (who opened their infamous 1972 tour at the then-brand new Pacific Coliseum) and Elvis Presley performed at the outdoor Empire Stadium, partly to keep the "undesirable element" associated with rock'n'roll out of the city core but also because of the expectedly large number of attendees.
 Canadian rock band Bachman–Turner Overdrive, which had a #1 hit on the Billboard Hot 100 with "You Ain't Seen Nothin' Yet" in 1974, made Vancouver their second home.
 Lead singer and guitarist Randy Bachman still lives on Saltspring Island) while the Poppy Family began and ended their career in Vancouver.
 Certain touring British and American bands (Led Zeppelin, Pink Floyd, Yes, Alice Cooper) developed avid local followings.
 Some non-Vancouver bands such as Heart, Van Halen, Mötley Crüe and Bon Jovi, resided and recorded in Vancouver regularly.
 Singer-poet Joni Mitchell continues to maintain a residence in Pender Harbour on the Sunshine Coast.
 One-time Georgia Straight music critic Bob Geldof went on to form the new wave band The Boomtown Rats.

 The 1970s brought bands such as Sweeney Todd, which featured Nick Gilder, who would go on to enjoy solo success with his Billboard Hot 100 #1 song "Hot Child In The City" from 1978, Loverboy, Nicky Chug Company, Winter's Green, Trooper, The Hometown Band, Holy Smoke and Prism to the scene.
 Many of these acts began their lives as cover bands and played high school dances, before hitting the big time.
 Folk music also began to develop and performers such as Valdy, Smiling Jack Smith and Pied Pumkin were regulars at folk festivals like the Easter Be-in held in Stanley Park and coffee houses.

 Later in the 1970s, at the dawn of the punk era, Vancouver played a central role in the development punk music as many of the local musicians had exposure to the London scene.
 Vancouver punk bands had (as usual with Vancouver performers) wider followings and more fame in the UK, Europe and the United States than at home.
-These included D.O.A. and lead singer Joey Shithead, the K-Tels (who were forced by the TV-marketing company to change their name, which became the Young Canadians), I, Braineater, Active Dog, the Modernettes, the Pointed Sticks, Secret V's, DayGlo Abortions, Subhumans and U-J3RK5 (pron.
+These included D.O.A. and lead singer Joey Shithead, The Subhumans, the K-Tels (who were forced by the TV-marketing company to change their name, which became the Young Canadians), I, Braineater, Active Dog, the Modernettes, the Pointed Sticks, Secret V's, DayGlo Abortions, and U-J3RK5 (pron.
 "You-Jerk", as the five is silent).